mblayman/mattlayman.com/content/understand-django/2020-01-22-urls-lead-way.md

 as an argument
 to the command.
 In other words,
+the URLconf is placed
+in `project/urls.py`,
-the URLconf is placed right next to the `settings.py` file in `project/urls.py`.
+right next to the `settings.py` file.

 That explains where the file resides, but it doesn't tell us much